 Holly Eva Allen is a writer and scholar currently living in New England and pursuing a PhD with the University of Rhode Island.
 She has a master’s degree in English with a concentration in American Studies from Claremont Graduate University and undergraduate degree in linguistics and English from the University of California.
-She was also awarded a certificate in College Teaching and a certificate in Women’s and Gender Studies from Claremont Graduate University where she was a PFF/CAFE fellow and adjunct instructor on inclusive pedagogy.
+She was also awarded a certificate in College Teaching and a certificate in Women’s and Gender Studies from Claremont Graduate University where she was a PFF/CAFE fellow and instructor on inclusive pedagogy.

 For contact, please email her at hollyevaallen@protonmail.com.
 Or, if you prefer, click the “Contact” tab above to send her a message directly through the site.
 You can find her social media accounts and other online activity on her linktree.